Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Overview
 Duration: 2

 Snowflake CLI is a command-line interface designed for developers building apps on Snowflake.
-Using Snowflake CLI, you can manage Snowflake Native Applications, Snowpark functions, stored procedures, Snowpark Container Services, and much more.
+Using Snowflake CLI, you can manage a Snowflake Native App, Snowpark functions, stored procedures, Snowpark Container Services, and much more.
 This guide will show you how to configure and efficiently use Snowflake CLI.

 ### Prerequisites